imanioliver/AnagramChallenge/README.md

 - So "Surely.
 And they're completely right!" becomes four words: "surely  they completely right"
 - Neither of the words in the first pair can be repeated in the second pair.

-Please let me know if you have any questions or clarifications!